SpikeInterface/spikeinterface/examples/modules/sorters/README.rst

 Sorters module
 -------------------------------

-The :code:`sorters` module imports the :code:`spikesorters` package.
+The :code:`sorters` module imports the `spikesorters <https://github.com/SpikeInterface/spikesorters/>`_ package.
-It wraps several spike sorting algorithms with the same API.
+It wraps several spike sorting algorithms with the same simple Python API.

 - run sorters with different parameters
-- spikesort by group
+- spike sort by property
-- using the launcher
+- use the sorter launcher